 Cytoxan is the brand name of a chemotherapy drug called cyclophosphamide.
 This drug has been used to treat cancer and other illnesses for decades.
 Cytoxan was first approved by the U.S. Food and Drug Administration (FDA) in 1959.
 Although not officially approved for any type of mesothelioma, doctors may prescribe this chemotherapy drug for patients battling this cancer.

-Research and clinical trials show great promise that cytoxan can extend the lives of mesothelioma patients when combined with other chemotherapeutic agents.
+Research and clinical trials show that cytoxan can help control mesothelioma when combined with other chemotherapeutic agents.
 However, there are risks associated with this drug, including an increased risk of developing other cancers.

 What is Cyclophosphamide?